just1and0/HealthApp/README.md

 # Health App

 The Health App is a React Native project that utilizes HealthKit and Swift to access and display health data from the user's device.
-It provides a user-friendly interface to track various health metrics such as heart rate, body temperature, oxygen saturation, and blood pressure systolic.
+It provides a user-friendly interface to track various health metrics such as heart rate, body temperature, oxygen saturation, and blood pressure systolic.(>> [Working on Android](https://github.com/just1and0/HealthApp/commit/7e353121699835f2adf9df808286f90c72ae528d) <<)

 ## Features